MorganBergen/JavaScript/src/3-types-values-variables/README.md

 3. Memory Management

-- the javascript interpreter performs automatic garbage collection for memory management
+   > javascript interpreter performs automatic garbage collection for memory management

    - therefore the destruction & deallocation of objects or other values is done automatically
    - the interpreter will garbage collect when a porgram no longer has any way to refer to a variable.
-- the interpreter will then reclaim the RAM memory it was occupying
+   - and the interpreter will then reclaim the RAM memory it was occupying.

-2. Object Orientation in JavaScript
+4. Object Orientation in JavaScript

-- The best part of OOP is the fact that globally defined functions become a thing of the past.
+   > The best part of OOP is the fact that globally defined functions become a thing of the past.

 - Therefore you utilizes types that have defined methods for working with certain values.
 - For example to sort the elements of an array a for example we don't pass a to a sort function, instead we invoke the sort method of a...

         let a = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];
         a.sort();

-- numbers, strings, booleans, and symbols have methods attached to them that can be invoked
-- object types are mutable
-- primitive types are immutable
 - strings can be thought of as static arrays of characters, theyre indexable, but not mutable
 - value conversions are mostly implicit, meaning implicit static caste conversions are done under the hood

+- the equality operator performs type conversions

         ==

-- the equality operator performs type conversions
+- strict equality operator does not do type conversions

         ===

-- the strict equality operator does not do type conversions

-3. Constants and variables
+3. Constants and Variables

-- are names to refer to values in your program
-- constants are declared...
-  const variable = "data"
-- variables are declared...
-  let variable
-  var variable // older version of declaring variables in javascipt
-- javascript constants and variables are untyped: declarations do not specify what kind of value will be assigned in the future
+> Are programmer dsefined names used to refer to certain values.
+Constants and varibale declarations are untyped meaning declarations do not specify what kind of value will be assigned in the future.

+- constants declaration

+        const name = "data";

+- variables are declared

+        let name; // new style
+        var name; // old style

 ### Numbers

-- numbers are primary numeric type in javascript and represented by floating point numbers
-- all numbers can represent all integers between (-2^53) and (2^53 \* 1)
+> Numbers are primary numeric type in javascript and represented by floating point numbers.
+All numbers can represent all integers between (-2^53) and (2^53 \* 1)

-- integer literals are represented by the number type and are in base 10
+- integer literals

         0
         3
         100000

-- hexadecimal literals are represented by the number type and are in base 16
+- hexadecimal literals

         0x0 // = 0
         0xff // = 255
         0xBADCAFE // = 195939070

-- binary literals are represented by the number type and are in base 2
+- binary literals

         0b0 // = 0
         0b1010 // = 10
         0b10101 // = 21 (1* 16 + 0* 8 + 1* 4 + 0* 2 + 1\* 1)

-- octal literals are represented by the number type and are in base 8
+- octal literals

         0o377 // = 255 (3* 64 + 7* 8 + 7* 4 + 7* 2 + 7\* 1)

-### floating point literals

-- floating points represent decimal numbers and use the traditional syntax for real numbers
+- floating points

         0.1 // = 0.1
         0.1e2 // = 1.0